realA10001986/AmigaDSP3210/README.md

 ### Developing for the DSP3210:

-AT&T's native development tools ("d32 tools", ie assembler, compiler, etc) are **not** included here for copyright reasons.
-You might find them elsewhere on the internet.
+AT&T's native development tools ("d32 tools", ie assembler, compiler, etc) are **not** included here.
+You might find them anywhere on the internet.
 They came in DOS and Amiga native versions, the latter a bit less far developed.
 Beware that using the DOS tools might give you little-endian DSP executables, see the documentation of dsp3210.library in the **dsp3210dist** package.

 There is some effort in the Amiga community to write their own assembler/compiler, but I am not involved in this at all.
 Note that the dsp3210.library provided here only works with DSP executables created by the original d32 tools.